-Standing inconspicuously near the historic Royal Mile area is a little piece of heaven known as Dunbar’s Close Gardens.
-If a moment of self-reflection or some serious soul searching is on the cards, then this is the place to retreat to and do exactly that.
-Watch as the various shades of jade and hunter green suddenly begin to turn into their autumnal counterparts.
-Listen closely to the birds tweeting and the faint pitter-patter of trees shedding leaves.
-This charming spot is perfectly peaceful and is presented in the style of a 17th-century garden.
-Manicured bushes stand proudly amidst the shady trees.
-Try and triangulate your visit for when the fruit trees are in full bloom.
+Found just near the historic Royal Mile area is a little serene space known as Dunbar’s Close Gardens.
+Watch as the various shades of jade and hunter green suddenly begin to turn into their autumnal counterparts of rich browns and a distinct rusted colour.
+In this relatively quiet part of the city, you’ll be able to hear the faint pitter-patter of trees shedding leaves.
+Presented in the style of a 17th-century garden, the park itself mostly comprises manicured bushes and shady trees.
+Aim for the latter half of September when the fruit trees should be in full bloom.

 A horticulturist’s dream, the Royal Botanic Garden Edinburgh is a sanctuary for the area’s rare and diverse flora and fauna.
 With a plethora of exotic plants on display, autumn provides an excellent treat, as these rare species turn into a fascinating array of colours while heading into the colder season.
 It’s good to visit as autumn turns to winter, with the greenhouses and restaurant offering a warm break from the icy climate you’ll find outside.

 Heading over Braid Hills and Blackford Hill, you’ll come across the charming sight of the Hermitage of Braid.
 This impressive area is a 148-acre (60ha) nature reserve filled with diverse wildlife.
 Layers of woodland, with beech, sycamore and ash trees, have encompassed this spot for at least 300 years, and during autumn, you’ll find a wondrous mix of crisp greens, bright yellows and darkened browns.
 Apart from exploring the woodland, Hermitage House is a great way to learn about some of the area’s rich local history.